J35RL4R/college-score-card-visualizer/README.md

 ## Contributions
 This project is a collaboration between Claire Vita, Jesse Larsen, and Deirdre Cruice.

+If you have suggestions for this web application or would like to contribute to the source code, please direct your messages to the authors' email addresses found in the [questions](#questions) section below.

 ## Questions
 Questions can be directed to the team members via our contact information below: